caiiiycuk/js-dos/v7/docs/save-load.md

 ---

 js-dos supports saving and restoring game progress.
 You can play in game from time to time without losing progress.
-It's working automically while you dontt change bundle url, or version of js-dos.
+It's working automically while you dont't change bundle url, or version of js-dos.

 This feature works by dumping whole file system in updated `js-dos bundle` and using it instead of